EvaReji/customer-purchase-analysis/README.md

 ![Frequency vs Monetary](images/day5_freq_monetary.png)
 Identifies high-value customers who purchase frequently and spend more.

-### Observations:
 - Most customers purchase only a few times
-- A small group contributes high revenue
+- A small group of customers contributes a large share of revenue
 - Some customers may need re-engagement

 ---